New Jersey Foreclosure Defense Attorneys

 New Jersey Foreclosure Defense Options

-Getting a Notice of Intent to Foreclosure from your lender in the mail may seem like the end, but it is only the beginning of the foreclosure process.
+Getting a Notice of Intent to Foreclose from your lender in the mail may seem like the end, but it is only the beginning of the foreclosure process.
 You have rights as a homeowner, and there are several options for stopping the foreclosure, including:

 - Loan Modification.
 A loan modification, also called a mortgage modification, helps homeowners avoid foreclosure by altering the terms of their mortgage, thereby allowing them to get back on track with more manageable payments.
 For example, an eligible homeowner can get a loan modification that reduces the principal of the loan, reduces the interest rate, or extends the life of your loan.